khushaljethava/khushaljethava.github.io/_posts/2025-01-03-Page 42 - Python max().md

 ```

+## Common Use Cases

+A common use of `max()` is finding the highest value in a list of numbers, such as determining the peak temperature from a week of weather readings or the highest bid in an auction.
+Another practical scenario is using the `key` parameter to find the longest string in a list with `max(words, key=len)`, or identifying the most expensive item in a list of product dictionaries.
+Developers also use `max()` with `default` to safely handle potentially empty iterables, such as `max(filtered_results, default=0)` to avoid exceptions when no items match a filter condition.

+If you want to learn about finding the smallest or lowest value item, see the [Python min() function](/posts/Page-44-Python-min()/).
+To sort an entire collection rather than finding just the maximum, the [Python sorted() function](/posts/Page-60-Python-sorted()/) is the standard approach.

 ## Rules of max() function

 * If an empty iterator is passed without a default parameter, it will raise a ValueError exception.
 * If the multiple iterators are passed, the largest value item from the given iterators will return.

-If you want to learn about finding the smallest or lowest value item, you can use the Python min() function.